-Raspberry Pi is a Single Board Computer, released on 29th February 2012 by Raspberry Pi Foundation.
-The aims is to produce a low-cost computer board for education, especially for underdeveloped country.This year, Raspberry Pi celebrates its 4th birthday (or should we say 1st birthday because 29th February only occurs every 4 years?).
-Anyway, the Foundation has announced the new model of Raspberry Pi model B, the Raspberry Pi 3 with the huge upgrade of processor and features.
+Raspberry Pi is a Single Board Computer, released on 29th February 2012 by the Raspberry Pi Foundation.
+Their aim is to produce a low-cost computer board for education, especially for underdeveloped countries.This year, Raspberry Pi celebrates its 4th birthday (or should we say 1st birthday because 29th February only occurs every 4 years?).
+Anyway, the Foundation has announced the new model of Raspberry Pi model B, the Raspberry Pi 3 with huge processor upgrades and new features.
 Let’s take a look.

 Here is the comparison of the packaging box of Raspberry Pi 2 (left) and Raspberry Pi 3 (Right).
 It is very obvious which is which!
 So do not worry that you might get the wrong version of Raspberry Pi.

 The back of the packaging box of Raspberry Pi 2 vs Raspberry Pi 3

 Specifications: Raspberry Pi 3

 - SoC: Broadcom BCM2837

 - GPU: Broadcom VideoCore IV